...One work of art is worth a thousand words....

 For children suffering from attention deficit disorders and learning disabilities, art therapy achieves the following

-In a small and intimate group we find creative ways of coping with the changes in our bodies, our status and our feelings.
+In an intimate environment we find creative ways of coping with the changes in our bodies, our status and our feelings.
 We will acquire practical tools for relaxation and coping with labor.
 Together, we will strengthen the mother-child bond during pregnancy, birth and postpartum.

 Idan (fictitious name, 10 years old, post trauma, apparently following a car accident, short term treatment).
 “It was really fun.
 I felt calm.
 I wasn't nervous.
 It was an easier period with no stress and fewer problems.
 I would like it to continue because I've gotten used to it.”